Archive product

 Description

-Hand-painted, polychrome porcelain figurine of a brindle boxer, model by Danish manufacturer Royal Copenhagen, designed by Holger Christensen and marked with the number 3634.
+Hand-painted, polychrome porcelain figurine of a brindle boxer, model by Danish manufacturer Royal Copenhagen, designed by Holger Christensen and marked with number 3634.
 The brindle boxer with a white chest is in good condition, with a reconstruction of the rear leg.
 The mark at the bottom traces the sculpture back to production from 1968.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a style with significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details